Lyosis/Lyosis/README.md

-# Hey, I'm Lyosis 👋
+# Hey, I'm Wilfrid 👋

 I'm an independent developer based in France, building macOS and iOS apps on my own time — learning as I go and enjoying every step of it.